Repository Validation Walkthrough

 Repo-filename : /etc/yum.repos.d/redhat.repo

-The difference between Repo-pkgs and Repo-available-pkgs is due to AppStream enablement.
-The repo has 21,296 packages, but the client can only access 20,516 packages
+The difference between Repo-pkgs and Repo-available-pkgs is due to AppStream module stream enablement.
+At the date of this lab creation, the repo has 21,828 packages, but the client can only access 20,920 packages.

 With the client using a content view, we know that the client is restricted to the content available based on the following 2 factors: